 ARTICLE 15.
 ARBITRATION

-Except with respect to the Parties rights to injunctive relief in accordance with Section 14.4 of this Agreement, any Claims under this Agreement shall be handled in accordance with the Arbitration provisions set forth in the Appendix “1” – Enfolio General Provisions to that certain Enfolio® Master Firm Purchase/Agreement between ENA and Customer dated April 11, 2001.
+Except with respect to the Parties rights to injunctive relief in accordance with Section 14.4 of this Agreement, any Claims under this Agreement shall be handled in accordance with the Arbitration provisions set forth in the Appendix “1” – Enfolio General Provisions to that certain Enfolio® Master Firm Purchase/Agreement between ENA and Palo Alto dated April 11, 2001.

 ARTICLE 16.
 MISCELLANEOUS

 16.1 Entire Agreement; Modifications in Writing .
 The Operational Agreements, together with all exhibits and schedules attached hereto and thereto, constitute the entire agreement between the Parties pertaining to the subject matter hereof and thereof and supersede all prior agreements, understandings, negotiations and discussions, whether oral or written, of the Parties.
-Except as specifically provided in a Operational Agreement, no amendment, waiver, consent, modification or termination of any provision of such Operational Agreement shall be effective unless signed by Customer and ENA.
+Except as specifically provided in a Operational Agreement, no amendment, waiver, consent, modification or termination of any provision of such Operational Agreement shall be effective unless signed by Palo Alto and ENA.

 16.2 Binding Effect; Assignment .
 The rights and obligations hereunder of either Party may not be assigned or delegated to any Person without the prior consent of the other Party.
 Except as expressly provided herein, this Agreement shall not be construed so as to confer any right or benefit upon any Person other than the Parties, and their respective successors and any permitted assigns.
-This Agreement shall be binding upon Customer and ENA, and their respective successors and permitted assigns.
+This Agreement shall be binding upon Palo Alto and ENA, and their respective successors and permitted assigns.

 16.3 Communications .
 All communications required or permitted under the terms of any Operational Agreement shall be in writing, and shall be given by registered or certified mail, return receipt requested, telex, facsimile (fax), air courier guaranteeing overnight delivery or personal delivery, to the addresses set forth below.
 All such notices and communications shall be deemed to have been duly given: at the time delivered by hand, if personally delivered; four (4) days after being sent by certified mail, return receipt requested, if mailed; when answered back, if telexed; when receipt acknowledged, if sent by telecopy (fax); and on the next Business Day if timely delivered to an air courier guaranteeing overnight delivery.